TugboatQA/docs/troubleshooting/index.md

 - [Troubleshooting a Preview Build failure](#troubleshooting-a-preview-build-failure)
 - [Previews are not Building automatically](#previews-are-not-building-automatically)

-### Can't build a Preview in the Tugboat UI

-If you're Building a Preview from a branch whose name includes a `/`, you may get a JS `Uncaught Error` and be unable to build.
-Until this issue is addressed, there are two workarounds:

-1. Rename the branch without the slash.
-2. Use the [Tugboat CLI](../tugboat-cli/index.md) to build the branch.

 ### My Preview Build is stuck at...

 Uh oh!
 Did your Preview Build get stuck?